tcle103/cmpm-121-final/F2_DEV_LOG.md

 ### The game maintains an inventory system allowing the player to carry objects so that what happens in one scene has an impact on what is possible in another scene.

 The player is able to store cubes in their inventory by pressing "E"; the stored cube is then spawned back in when the next level is loaded.
+The second level requires the storage of one red cube to solve - otherwise you'll lose!

 ### The game contains at least one physics-based puzzle that is relevant to the player's progress in the game.